khsuzan/khsuzan/README.md

 ## Let's Connect 📫

 - 👥 Open to collaboration on exciting projects.
-- 📧 Reach out to me via [Email Address].
+- 📧 Reach out to me via appdev.kawsar@gmail.com.
-- 💬 Connect with me on [LinkedIn].
+- 💬 Connect with me on [[LinkedIn]](https://www.linkedin.com/in/khsuzan/).
-- 🌐 Visit my portfolio at [Your Portfolio Website].

 Feel free to explore my GitHub repositories to see some of my recent projects and contributions.
 Don't hesitate to reach out if you have any questions or opportunities for collaboration!